 Introduction

 Radical treatment strategies for LASCCHN are centred on a multidisciplinary approach with options ranging from primary chemoradiotherapy (CRT) to surgical resection, followed by radiotherapy or CRT depending upon pathological risk factors.
 Such intensive regimes have reduced recurrence rates, often at the cost of organ dysfunction and reduced quality of life [1, 2].
-Indeed, there have been moves to de-escalate treatment in those with human papillomavirus (HPV) positive tumours which have better prognosis [3], with trials geared towards reducing toxicities while maintaining cure rates..
+Indeed, there have been moves to de-escalate treatment in those with human papillomavirus (HPV) positive tumours which have better prognosis [3], with trials geared towards reducing toxicities while maintaining cure rates.
 De-escalation strategies including less invasive surgical techniques, tailored dose radiotherapy/chemotherapy and substitution of alternative agents for cisplatin are being investigated [4, 5].
 De-ESCALaTE and RTOG 1016 are the first to report after substituting cetuximab for cisplatin and describe inferior survival in the cetuximab arm with no benefit in terms of adverse events [6, 7].
 Despite this, upwards of 50% of patients with LASCCHN relapse, and there is thus a need for intensification of therapy in some patient groups.

 Immune checkpoint inhibitors (ICI) are a relatively new class of agent that have activity in metastatic SCCHN.
 Most evidence around their use involves Programmed Death 1 (PD-1) and PD Ligand 1 (PD-L1) inhibitors, which are generally well tolerated and are associated with better quality of life compared to chemotherapy [8].
 These agents may be ideal candidates for intensification in radical therapy for LASCCHN.